Fight For Self-Government

 - Speech: Pakistan and USA / Equal Partners in Defence of Democracy

-- Context: Reply to the Speech made by the first Ambassador of the United States of America at the time of presenting Credentials to the Quaid-i-Azam, on 26th February 1948
+- Context: Speech with the Ambassador of the United States of America on 26th February 1948

 The national independence of America gave birth to a new history centered around liberty and freedom.
 America is the embodiment of the human quest for freedom and the vindication of human values.

-Pakistan has always sought inspiration from America and this unique friendship between our people will set a new example in history of the convergence between Western and Islamic values.
+Pakistan since its inception has sought inspiration from America.
+The friendship between two countries holds the potential to set a new example of the convergence between Western and Islamic values.

-The friendship between United States and Pakistan will generate a psychological momentum of creating a shining Muslim world humming with commerce and creativity.
+The friendship between United States and Pakistan can generate a psychological momentum of creating a shining Muslim world humming with commerce and creativity.
 America’s purposes are not self-interested but universal “We have no selfish ends to serve.
 We desire no conquest, no dominion.
 We seek no indemnities for ourselves, no material compensation for the sacrifices we shall freely make.
 We are but one of the champions of the rights of mankind.”

 The rights of mankind are incomplete without the prosperity of the Muslim people.
 The Pakistani-American friendship will reject the standard of national selfishness that once governed the counsels of nations, instead we will give way to a new order of things in which the only questions will be: “Is it right?”
 “Is it just?”
 “Is it in the interest of mankind?”
 We must pose these questions to America’s involvement in the Middle East, not to criticize but to encourage that America retains its noble sense of historical direction.